LIC’s Government and Micro Insurance Plans

 Yes, LIC allows two years from the date of the last unpaid premium to revive a lapsed policy.

-For reviving the policy, the outstanding premium should be paid along with an interest and, in some cases, a declaration of good health might
+For reviving the policy, the outstanding premium should be paid along with an interest and, in some cases, a declaration of good health might also be required.

 If the premium is not paid within the due date, the insurance plan allows a grace period.
 Grace period is an additional time allowed to policyholders to pay the outstanding premium.
 You can, therefore, pay the premium within the grace period and the policy would not lapse.